jonathanrandall/diy_mobile_robot/README.md

 <ins>Assembly of wheels</ins>
 1. Screw onto hyperhubs with 11mm screws and washers.<br/>
 ![channels and motor](https://github.com/jonathanrandall/diy_mobile_robot/blob/main/project_photos/IMG_9071.JPEG)<br/>

+# Step Two: Assemble the Bottom Layer to get the robot driving
+(Note: Also, need top battery for this)

 __All parts used are listed in various directories__